ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 > [!TIP]
 > This article includes an [example scenario](#example-contosos-departments-segments-and-policies) and a [downloadable Excel workbook](https://github.com/MicrosoftDocs/OfficeDocs-O365SecComp/raw/public/SecurityCompliance/media/InfoBarriers-PowerShellGenerator.xlsx) to help you plan and define your information barrier policies.

-## Concepts of information barrier policies

-It's helpful to know the underlying concepts of information barrier policies:

-- **User account attributes** are defined in Azure Active Directory (or Exchange Online).
-These attributes can include department, job title, location, team name, and other job profile details.

-- **Segments** are sets of users that are defined in the Office 365 Security & Compliance Center using a selected **user account attribute**.
-(See the [list of supported attributes](information-barriers-attributes.md).)

-- **Information barrier policies** determine communication limits or restrictions.
-When you define information barrier policies, you choose from two kinds of policies:
-    - "Block" policies prevent one segment from communicating with another segment.
-    - "Allow" policies allow one segment to communicate with only certain other segments.

-- **Policy application** is done after all information barrier policies are defined, and you are ready to apply them in your organization.

 ## The work flow at a glance

 |Phase    |What's involved  |